-The African Healing Arts were particularly effcient, mostly because of the fact that all physical, mental, and spiritual phenomena were studied and taught to the entire society.
+The African Healing Arts were particularly efficient, mostly because of the fact that all physical, mental, and spiritual phenomena were studied and taught to the entire society.
 The European Healing Arts, in contrast, were kept secret from the masses, and only applied as the physicians saw fit.
-Also, laws and statutes were established in European societies in order to insure that practitioners maintained ethics in medical standards.
+Also, laws and statutes were established in European societies in order to insure that practitioners [were protected from their malpractice].

-Prior to the decline of Black civilizations-and Blacks detachment from their cultural/ancestral knowledge- African Healing Arts taught certain principles.
+Prior to the decline of [African] civilizations – and Black people’s detachment from their cultural/ancestral knowledge – African Healing Arts taught certain principles.
 These include the following: (1), that all things in Nature were related, (2) all matter in nature originated from “The One Divine Source”, (3) all creation was related and similar, but each living things was original and unique, and (4) all life and matter was created for a specific purpose and divine reason.
 African Healing Arts required its students to undergo a study of self, as medicinal knowledge was taught in the acclaimed Mystery School system.

 European medicinal science is, for the most part, mundane.
 Nature and science were (and still are) understood from a physical viewpoint only; the five senses were used as the meter to create diagnosis and treatment.
 1is lack of alignment and understanding of the profoundness of nature has stimulated the creation of “Pseudo-Technologies”, such as radios, X-ray machines, and laser projection devices for healing.